cynici/postgis/README.md

   * make sure `initdb` is executed
   * avail *roles.sql* and all the dump files in a mounted volume

-* Create roles
+* Create roles, `psql -U postgres -f roles.sql`

+* If your dump file is huge, consider changing your `postgresql.conf` temporarily to speed up the restore process, http://www.databasesoup.com/2014/09/settings-for-fast-pgrestore.html

 * Create database and import from dump file.
-This script serves only as an example to be adapted according to your needs, particularly the database encoding, locale, and PostGIS extensions.
+This script serves only as an example to be adapted according to your needs, particularly the path to `postgis_restore.pl`, the database encoding, locale, and PostGIS extensions.

 ```
 #! /bin/bash